efemkay/obsidian-mcl-docs/src/site/notes/docs/03 Gallery Cards/02-image-gallery.md

 ```

-> Note that with frontmatter declaration, you have to put the image embed syntax on same line if you want it to stack side by side in LP.
+Note that with frontmatter declaration, you have to put the image embed syntax on same line if you want it to stack side by side in LP.
 Reading View is more robust and is okay with single line break for same row and empty line for creating new row
->

 > **Syntax below only works with Reading View**
-> ```markdown
+> ```md
 > ---
 > cssClass: image-gallery
 > ---